programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 [127.0.0.1:5000/api/v1/resources/books?id=2](http://127.0.0.1:5000/api/v1/resources/books?id=2)
 [127.0.0.1:5000/api/v1/resources/books?id=3](http://127.0.0.1:5000/api/v1/resources/books?id=3)

 Each of these should return a different entry, except for the last, which should return an empty list: `[]`, since there is no book for which the id value is 3.
 (Counting in programming typically starts from 0, so id=3 would be a request for a nonexistent fourth item.)
+In the next section, we'll explore our updated API in more detail.

 ## Understanding Our Updated API

 In this code, we first create a new function, called `api_root`, with the `@app.route` syntax that maps the function to the path `/api/v1/resources/books``.
-That means that this function will run when we access [http://127.0.0.1:5000/api/v1](http://127.0.0.1:5000/api/v1).
+That means that this function will run when we access [http://127.0.0.1:5000/api/v1/resources/books](http://127.0.0.1:5000/api/v1/resources/books).

 Inside our function, we do two things:

 First, examine the provided URL for an id and select the books that match that id.
 The id must be provided like this: `?id=0`.
-Data passed through URLs like this (after the `?`)are called **query parameters**—we've seen them before when we worked with the Chronicling America API.
+Data passed through URLs like this (after the `?`) are called **query parameters**—we've seen them before when we worked with the Chronicling America API.
 They're a feature of HTTP used for filtering for specific kinds of data.

 This part of the code determines if there is a query parameter, like `?id=0`, and then assigns the provided ID to a variable.